KelCodesStuff/KelCodesStuff/README.md

-<h1 align="left"> iOS Engineer 📱 |  Physics Programmer 👨🏽‍💻 </h1>
+<h1 align="left"> iOS Engineer 📱 |  Quality Engineering Specialist 👨🏽‍💻 </h1>

 ### Hello, 👋🏼 I'm Kel

-A results-driven iOS Engineer with 7 years of experience developing and launching highly successful applications, achieving over 350K downloads.
-Expert in multiple iOS frameworks such as SwiftUI, UIKit, Core Data, and Concurrency, with a proven ability to optimize for performance and memory management.
-Proficient in architecting applications using MVC and MVVM patterns, and adept at implementing UI/UX principles to create intuitive and engaging mobile experiences.
+Results-driven iOS Engineer with 11 years of experience developing, testing, and launching iOS applications.
+Proficient in diagnosing and resolving performance bottlenecks and memory leaks in large-scale applications to improve app stability.
+Adept at architecting scalable applications using the MVVM pattern and implementing UI/UX principles to deliver intuitive and engaging user experiences.

 # Skills 🛠️